selivan/cron-failover/README.md

 `python cron-ha.py --config cron-ha.yml --hold-primary-lock`

 First server that gets lock in redis will become primary.
+On that server file `/tmp/cron-ha-primary-flag` will be created and it's modification time will be updated every `timeout_sec`.

 Now add to each server crontab or systemd timer:

 `python cron-ha.py --config cron-ha.yml --command 'foo --bar --baz' --lock-key foo-bar-baz`